Feeds:

 Read Full Post »

-The official releases worth your time and money are:
+The official releases worth your time and money are (where appropriate, clicking on the art will take you to a seller):

 VCI’s Roy Rogers Western Double Feature Volume 1 presents Under California Stars (1948) and The Bells of San Angelo (1947) — both uncut and both looking just fine.
 California features Jane Frazee and Andy Devine, while San Angelo has Dale Evans, Andy Devine and Bob Nolan and the Sons of the Pioneers.
 Witney directed both.
 It’s also a deal, available through their website for just four bucks!
 Trailers are even included.
 So mosey on over and pick one up.